Baltic Sea Cruise Shore Excursions & Port Tips

 WARNEMUNDE (BERLIN), GERMANY

 Depending on the size of your cruise ship, you will most likely dock in Warnemünde, which is a port town about 3 hours away from Berlin.
-Therefore, that begs the question if it is worth it or not to schlep to Berlin for just a few hours as it is such an expansive city.
-While there are typically cruise ship excursions to closer towns such as Rostock, I think that it is worth it to take the time to visit Berlin even if it is just for a few hours.
-People are generally divided on this decision though.
+So now you must decide if it is worth it or not to schlep to Berlin for just a few hours as it is such an expansive city.
+While there are typically cruise ship excursions to closer towns such as Rostock, I think that it is worth it to take the time to visit Berlin if you have not been before.
+People are generally divided on this decision though and many would tell you to stick to exploring Rostock.
 We hired a private tour guide and driver to take us around Berlin and show us as much as they possibly could in about a 6-hour period.
 Our guide’s name was Jeremy Minsberg and he did an excellent job of highlighting Berlin in such a short time.
 I learned more in that brief period than I did spending four days in Berlin on my own a few years prior.
 I also heard positive feedback from my Baltic Sea cruise-mates that went on the Princess shore excursion to Berlin.
 However, they probably didn’t have a driver going 180 kph on the autobahn the whole time.